Skip to main content

 What Is the Role of Selective Estrogen Receptor Modulators?

-The brain interprets this blockade as a low-estrogen state, which in turn removes the on the HPG axis.
+The brain interprets this blockade as a low-estrogen state, which in turn removes the negative feedback on the HPG axis.
 This stimulates the pituitary to release more LH and FSH, driving the testes to produce more of their own testosterone and to maintain spermatogenesis.
 For some men, a SERM protocol can raise testosterone levels sufficiently to alleviate symptoms of hypogonadism while simultaneously enhancing fertility.
 It represents a way to stimulate the natural system rather than replace its output.

 Academic